Imam Ghazaali’s Naseehat to a Fortunate Student and Disciple

 Sufyaan Thauri (Rahmatullahi alaih) said: “Allah Tabaaraka wa Ta’ala has created a breeze which blows before dawn and which carries istighfaar and athkaar to Al-Malikul Jabbaar (the Mighty King – Allah Ta’ala).

 “At the onset of the night a Caller calls out from beneath the Arsh: ‘Listen!
 Let the Aabidoon (Worshippers of Allah) stand in prayers.
 ‘Thus they stand and offer Salaat as much as Allah Ta’ala wills.
 Then a Caller calls out in the middle of the night: ‘Listen!
 Let the Qaanitoon (Obedient) stand in prayers.
 Thus they stand up and offer Salaat till the time before dawn.
 When the time preceding dawn (sahar) sets in the Caller calls out: ‘Listen!
 Let the Mustaghfiroon (those seeking forgiveness) stand.’
 Thus they wake up and engage in istighfaar.
 When Fajr time sets in the Caller calls out: ‘Let the ghaafiloon (dreamy/forgetful ones) stand.’
 Thus they get up from their beds like dead people being resurrected from their graves.”

 Son!
 It is reported in the wasaaya (legacy) of Luqmaan the Wise that he said to his son: “O My Beloved Son!
-Let not the cock be cleverer than you.
+Let not the rooster be cleverer than you.
 It calls out before dawn whilst you are sleeping.”